 Pomfret Road is a Class 2 town highway, designated as Town Highway 1 and classified as a Minor Collector.
+In 2021 the annual average daily traffic (AADT) counts on Pomfret Road between School View Drive and Barber Hill Road was 1,677 vehicles.
 Based on a Turning Movement Count (TMC) collected in 2013 at the intersection of Pomfret Road and Stage Road, approximately 830 vehicles were counted with an AM peak hour volume of 164 vehicles south of the intersection of Pomfret Road with Stage Road.
-Pomfret Road is approximately 24 feet wide consisting of two travel lanes.
+Pomfret Road is approximately 22 feet wide consisting of two travel lanes.
 A centerline is present along Pomfret Road, but no other pavement markings.
 The posted speed limit on Pomfret Road is 25 mph.